mrshll1001/ocds-sample-frameworks-data/README.md

 Full Example:
 + [017_two_publishers_framework_minicompetition_tender.json](/multi_publisher/017_two_publishers_framework_minicompetition_tender.json)

-It is even more straightforward to run a mini-competition calling off of the framework.
-Since this is a new contracting process, a reference to the original Framework OCID should be included and the contracting process should proceed as a normal process under OCDS.
+Since mini-competitions are represented using a new contracting process, a reference to the original Framework OCID should be included and the contracting process should proceed as a normal process under OCDS.

 In this example, Edinburgh are running a mini-competition on the framework agreement established previously by *Crown Commercial Services*:
 > **Tender Release Metadata**